 Linehan Theatre Scholars are often featured in leading roles in the Proscenium and Black Box Theatre productions.
 In spring 2011 several Linehan Theatre Scholars performed at the Kennedy Center for the American College Theatre Festival, where UMBC won first place.
 Linehan Visual Art Scholars gain valuable professional experience through internships at area design companies and at the UMBC Imaging Research Center (IRC), a state-of-the-art animation and computer visualization facility.

 Linehan Summer Research and Study Award

-The $2,500 Linehan Summer Research and Study Award provides support to four Scholars every summer to engage in extended and in-depth study with international scholars and professional artists.
-The activities of this year’s four researchers include: Dance: seven weeks of classes in technique and repertory at a professional studio, in New York City; Theatre: 12 weeks of design and costume building at the New Jersey Shakespeare Festival; Music: violin study and performance at the Oberlin Summer Music Festival; Visual Arts: photography practice and fieldwork with a professional photo essayist in Mexico.
+The Linehan Summer Research and Study Award provides support to a select group of Scholars every summer to engage in extended and in-depth study with international scholars and professional artists.
+Specific activities researchers have participated in include: Dance: seven weeks of classes in technique and repertory at a professional studio, in New York City; Theatre: 12 weeks of design and costume building at the New Jersey Shakespeare Festival; Music: violin study and performance at the Oberlin Summer Music Festival; Visual Arts: photography practice and fieldwork with a professional photo essayist in Mexico.

 Undergraduate Research Awards

 These awards provide up to $1,500 to undergraduate students to support their research or creative work with a UMBC faculty mentor on an original project.
 Students of all years and disciplines are invited to apply.
 Many Linehan Artist Scholars apply and received this award.
 For further information contact Office of Undergraduate Research.